Margaret Cooney – CEO

 Hannah has a range of volunteering experience in national and local organisations, in short and long term roles over the past 18 years.
 Hannah has worked for 12 years in the voluntary sector and has a range of operational, strategic, engagement and advocacy experience.
 She is currently the corporate strategic lead on volunteering at Sense, a large national disability charity engaging about 1600 volunteers a year in a range of settings including retail, fundraising and service provision.
 Hannah leads a high profile team at Sense and has operational responsibility for bringing deafblind people and their families together for mutual support, social and leisure opportunities primarily through an extensive network of volunteers.
 Hannah is particularly interested in working together with disabled people and communities to co-create new volunteer led services.

-Jacob Przeklasa (Crisis UK)
+Jacob Przeklasa (Shelter UK)

 Julie Pal (CommUNITY Barnet)